-1. Model
+2. Model:

-1.1.
-The Problem Description
+2.1 The Problem Description:

 The inventory control system considered in this paper is defined as follows.
-A finished main product is supplied from manufacturer to supplier which adopts (0,M) replenishment policy then the product is supplied to retailer who adopts (s,S) policy.
-The retailer also maintainan inventory of the complement product which has instantaneous replenishment from local supplier.
-The demand at retailer node follows an independent Poisson distributionwith rate $\lambda_i$ (i = 1, 2) for main product and complement respectively.
-Demands accruing during the stock out periods of main product are assumed to be lost.
-The replacement of item in terms of product is made from supplier to retailer is administrated with exponential distribution having parameter $\mu > 0$ .
+A finished main product is supplied from manufacturer to supplier which adopts (0, M) replenishment policy then the product is supplied to retailer who adopts (s,S) policy.
+The retailer also maintain an inventory of the complement product which has instantaneous replenishment from local supplier.
+The demand at retailer node follows an independent Poisson distribution with rate λ_i (i = 1, 2) for main product and complement respectively.
+Demands accruing during the stock out periods of main product are backlogged up to some finite number b.
+The replacement of item in terms of product is made from supplier to retailer is administrated with exponential distribution having parameter $\mu > 0$.
 The maximum inventory level at retailer node for main product is S, and the recorder point is s and the ordering quantity is Q(=S-s) items.
-The maximum inventory at supplier inM(=nQ).
+The maximum inventory at supplier in M(=nQ).

-1.2.
-Notations and variables
+2.2 Notations and Variables: